Independence, induced subgraphs, and domination in $K_{1,r}$-free graphs: Introduction

 \section{Introduction}

 The study of independence and domination in graphs is a central topic in graph theory, with numerous applications and significant structural insights.
 Let $G$ be a finite, simple graph with vertex set $V(G)$.
 A set $S \subseteq V(G)$ is \emph{independent} if no two vertices in $S$ are adjacent, and the \emph{independence number} $\alpha(G)$ is the maximum cardinality among all independent sets in $G$.
 A set $D \subseteq V(G)$ is a \emph{dominating set} if every vertex in $V(G) \setminus D$ has at least one neighbor in $D$, where two vertices are neighbors if they are adjacent.
-The \emph{domination number} $\gamma(G)$ is the minimum cardinality among all dominating set in $G$.
-The relationship between $\alpha(G)$ and $\gamma(G)$, particularly in restricted graph classes, has been extensively studied; see, for instance, the domination monograph~\cite{HaHeHe-23}, results on forbidden substructures~\cite{Brause-2022}, independence in claw-free and $4$-regular graphs~\cite{Kang-2014}, and conjectures on independence and domination generated by the computer program \emph{TxGraffiti}~\cite{CaDaHePe2022a}.
+The \emph{domination number} $\gamma(G)$ is the minimum cardinality among all dominating sets in $G$.
+The relationship between $\alpha(G)$ and $\gamma(G)$, particularly in restricted graph classes, has been extensively studied; see, for instance, the domination monograph~\cite{HaHeHe-23}, results on forbidden substructures~\cite{Brause-2022}, independence in claw-free and $4$-regular graphs~\cite{Kang-2014}, and conjectures on independence and domination generated by the computer program \emph{TxGraffiti}~\cite{CaDaHePe2022a,Davila-2026-TxGraffiti}.
+Generalized domination and independence parameters, including $k$-domination and $j$-independence, have also been studied in this broader context~\cite{Pepper-2010,HansbergPepper-2013}.

 The independence number $\alpha(G)$ can be viewed as a special case of a more general problem concerning induced subgraphs.
 Let $\mathcal{F}$ be a family of graphs, and define $\mathcal{F}(G)$ as the set of induced subgraphs of $G$ that belong to $\mathcal{F}$.
 Let $\alpha_{\mathcal{F}}(G)$ denote the maximum order of any element in $\mathcal{F}(G)$.
 This perspective motivates the problem of bounding $\alpha_{\mathcal{F}}(G)$ in terms of $\gamma(G)$, particularly for graphs that exclude certain subgraphs.